- J.D.University of Virginia School of Law2010

 - B.A.University of Notre Damecum laude2007

 Emily Kelley represents clients in complex civil litigation and regulatory disputes.
-Ms. Kelley has represented financial institutions, venture capital and asset management firms, public and private companies, and individuals in corporate governance, fiduciary duties, fraud, and contract disputes.
+Ms. Kelley has represented financial institutions, venture capital and asset management firms, public and private companies, and individuals in corporate governance, fiduciary duties, fraud, tortious interference, and contract disputes.
 She has handled every part of a complex case, from dispositive motions practice, fact and expert discovery and examination, evidentiary challenges, to trial and appeal.
 Ms. Kelley has extensive experience in high-stakes, multi-year litigation involving novel issues and spanning a variety of subject areas.

 In addition, Ms. Kelley has represented global financial institutions, committees of boards of directors, and senior officers in investigative and enforcement matters before U.S. and foreign regulators, including the U.S. Department of Justice (DOJ) and the U.S. Securities and Exchange Commission (SEC).